-The MALNI is a multiple analog to LON Network Interface.
-The MALNI consists of ten analog voltage input channels and 6 digital input channels.
-Each analog voltage input can be posted on a LONWorks network in a variety of ways.
-The purpose of the MALNI is to provide an interface between various types of analog sensors and a LONWorks distributed control network.
+The Malni-DO is a Multiple Analog to Lon Network Interface with digital outputs.
+The Malni-DO consists of ten analog voltage input channels, 6 digital input channels, and 6 digital output channels.
+Each analog voltage input can be posted on a LonWorks network in a variety of ways.
+The purpose of the Malni-DO is to provide an interface between various types of analog sensors, digital outputs and a LonWorks distributed control network.